AlbertArakelyan/notepad-example-go/README.md

 </div>

 <p align="center">
-  A simple Notepad similar desktop application developed on Go, for getting into more this prograaming language.
+  A simple Notepad similar desktop application developed on Go, for getting into more this programming language.
 </p>